leonardobarilani/warehouse-model-checking/report/sections/02_model.md

 based on the system parameters `N_POD_ROWS` and `N_PODS_PER_ROW_{W,E}`: each cell holds information about its kind (pod/human/entry/intersection), wheter a bot is present or not, and the default directions for bots to follow.
 The task queue is a simple array `int tasks[]` used as a ring buffer.
-The availability of each pod is kept track of through another global array `bool pod_free[]`.
+Finally, we keep track of the availability of each pod through another global array `bool pod_free[]`.

 For synchronization purposes we define the following channels, which are *all* `urgent broadcast`: